984 Comments

 The Imaginary Hobgoblin's avatar

-The very notion that we have to fight it out to ensure that only American citizens can vote in America should give even the dimmest fence sitting blob a moment of pause....maybe even reflection.
+The very notion that we have to fight it out - with our own government mind you - to ensure that only American citizens can vote in America should give even the dimmest fence-sitting blob a moment of pause....maybe even reflection.
 Gasp!
 Anyone who thinks this is a controversial and/or haphazard ideology should unconditionally police their belongings, i.e goats, hijabs, ill-gotten gains and anti-American sentiments and book the next flight out of here.
 Thanks for the memories.

 Jeff S's avatar